 - With a 40-year history of teaching and learning innovation, Holland College has achieved international recognition for its competency-based curriculum and resulting graduate employment success.

-- Confederation Centre of the Arts is an award-winning national arts center with the pedigree of one of the country’s oldest musical theatre festivals, The Charlottetown Festival.
+- Confederation Centre of the Arts is an award-winning national arts center with the pedigree of one of the country’s oldest musical theater festivals, the Charlottetown Festival.

 SoPA combines the significant strengths and national reputations of these two well-established institutions.